sarayugnd/skygeni-case-study/SkyGeni_Project/README.md

 * Numpy
 * matplotlib

 Open skygeni\_main.ipynb and run top to bottom.
+Data file not added, place in repo to run

 ### **1\.
 Problem Statement**